Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 ![exploratory_map_C-H-S](exploratory_map_C-H-S.png)

 This looks pretty nice.
 There are lots of helpers around.
-The shops are not evenly distributed at all, which really just equals reality.
-Shops simply tend to be at locations, where lots of potential customers are around.
+The shops are not evenly distributed at all, which just represents reality.
+Shops tend to be at locations, where lots of potential customers are roaming.
 Here, the majority of the shops are located at "Limmattalstrasse" and "Regensdorferstrasse".

-Looking at the map as a human it's quite obvious now to tell the customer to order at **"Marcello's Bistro"** (green dot west of red circle) or **"Pizzeria Rapido"** (green dot south of red circle).
+Looking at the map as a human being it's quite obvious now to recommend our customer to order at **"Marcello's Bistro"** (green dot west of red circle) or **"Pizzeria Rapido"** (green dot south of red circle).
 There are also quite a few potential helpers who live both near the bistro / pizzeria and the customer.

 However, our customer may not like the food Marcello's Bistro produces etc., choices may not be that obvious or there simply could be too many requests for a person to process by phone.